FilecoinFoundationWeb/filecoin-foundation/src/content/blog/gathering-community-input-on-fip-0018-for-miner-to-storage-provider-terminology-change.md

 If you would like to learn more about this FIP, deliberate the proposed change, or in any other way share your perspective, we encourage you to do so via the Filecoin [Slack](http://filecoinproject.slack.com/) and [Github](https://github.com/filecoin-project) channels.
 The Filecoin community and Filecoin governance protocols are open to everyone, including those who may be new to Web3 or have not previously contributed to the network.

-In view of FIP-0018 and other FIPs advancing in the coming months, the Filecoin Foundation will audit existing governance policies to ensure that Filecoin governance remains a robust, open, and accessible process as the network continues to grow and evolve.
+In view of FIP-0018 and other FIPs advancing in the coming months, Filecoin Foundation will audit existing governance policies to ensure that Filecoin governance remains a robust, open, and accessible process as the network continues to grow and evolve.